 Random Facts Learned While Traveling

 A lot of people say that travel is the best education.
-I think it’s true!
-While you’re travelling around, you learn so much about people, history, and culture.
+I think that is true!
+While you’re travelling, you learn so much about people, history, and culture.
 I learned a lot on the road and I’m not even including history or languages.
 I wanted to share some random facts learned while travelling.

 Animal random facts:

 This may sound silly/weird but I was surprised when I saw parrots in Australia.
-I’ve only ever seen parrots in cages or on a shoulder of some weird guy on a beach.
+Parrots are animals I have only ever seen in cages or on a shoulder of some weird guy on a beach.
 I always thought they were more tropical birds found in lush jungles.
-I remember going for a walk on the property of my friend’s family farm north of Melbourne and saw parrots hanging out in the trees.
+When I was going for a walk on the property of my friend’s family farm north of Melbourne, I saw parrots hanging out in the trees.
 I didn’t take a photo of course but here’s one I found on Flickr.

 Photo credit: Flickr